Optimizely and SEO

 Things to consider when optimizing URLs:

-- Use absolute links and not relative links, if possible.
+• Use absolute links and not relative links, if possible.

-- Use simple addresses for campaigns.
+• Use simple addresses for campaigns.

-- Do not allow special characters in your links (like &%*<> or blank spaces).
-These characters both make the URL less legible and search engines may not be able to crawl them.
+• Do not allow special characters in your links (like &%*<> or blank spaces).
+These characters make the URL less legible, and search engines may be unable to crawl them.

-- Use only lower-case, as search engines might see example.com/products and example.com/Products as two different pages.
+• Use only lowercase, as search engines might see example.com/products and example.com/Products as two different pages.

-- Make sure your links are valid.
-See the Link Validation scheduled job.
+• Make sure your links are valid.
+See the link validation scheduled job.

 The Canonical tag is an HTML link tag with rel=canonical attribute, and by using this attribute in the HTML code, you tell search engines that this URL is the main page and that they should not index the other duplicated pages.

-For more technical information on how rewriting URLs to a more friendly format, see Routing in the Content Cloud Developer Guide.
+For more technical information on rewriting URLs to a more friendly format, see Routing in the Content Cloud Developer Guide.

 Sitemaps and robots files